I’ve been traveling for almost eight years now, which means, I’ve used a lot of different accommodation options along the way.

 Also, many hostels are excellent places to meet new people.
 Some can simply join you on a day trip to help each other save money while others become life-long friends or even end up married!
 (I’ve seen that)

-A week after, we met five British travelers at another hostel, and again, we got along so well and had a similar route, that all eight of continued together.
-We even deviated our plans together to travel to Galapagos and do crazy adventures like biking down death road in Bolivia!
+A week after, we met five British travelers at another hostel, and again, we got along so well and had a similar route, that all eight of us continued together.

 That was in 2015.
 Today, we are still friends.